Housing Market Recovery Continues

 Kiplinger's latest forecast on housing starts and home sales

-New-home sales are already back above their prerecession level.
-They rose 13.8% to a seasonally adjusted rate of 776,000 — the highest since the Great Recession.
-Sales in April were revised lower to 580,000.
-Sales rose in all regions, with the biggest jump in the Northeast.
-The inventory of new homes for sale in June declined for a third month in a row.
-There were 307,000 new homes for sale in June – a 4.7 months’ supply at the current sales pace, and the lowest in four years.
-The share of new homes sold priced below $300,000 fell to 43% in June from 47% in the previous month.
+New-home sales are booming as low mortgage rates are enticing buyers.
+New-home sales rose 4.8% to a seasonally adjusted rate of 1.011 million — the highest since September 2006.
+August’s gain follows double-digit gains in the previous three months.
+Sales surged in the South, but fell in the Northeast.
+The inventory of new homes for sale in August declined for a fifth month in a row.
+Until recently, the inventory of new home for sale had been relatively healthy.
+At just 3.3 months of current demand, the supply of new homes for sale is at its lowest since records began in 1963.
+The share of new homes sold priced below $300,000 rose to 47% in August from 41% in the previous month.
 The construction backlog also jumped.
-Sales of homes for which construction had not yet started accounted for 30% of total sales over the month, up from 21.8% in May.
+Sales of homes for which construction had not yet started accounted for 34% of total sales over the month, up from 29% in July.

-Home-price growth slowed slightly in May.
-The S&P CoreLogic Case-Shiller National Home Price Index rose 4.5% in May from a year ago, down from 4.6% in the previous month.
-Low inventories have kept house prices rising, despite the slump in sales during the spring because of the pandemic.
-With inventories still very low, home prices will likely continue to rise steadily through the rest of the year.
+Home-price growth will continue to rise in coming months.
+The S&P CoreLogic Case-Shiller National Home Price Index rose 4.8% in July from a year ago.
+With inventories still very low, house prices will likely continue to rise steadily through the year as surging home demand puts upward pressure on home values.

 - 1Kiplinger’s Economic OutlooksRegularly updated insights on the economy’s next moves.